Yume-exe/Kelogger/README.md

                                                           (For educational purposes only)

 1. What is a keylogger?
-- A computer program that records every keystroke made by a computer user, especially in order to gain fraudulent access to passwords and other confidential information. (google)
+- A computer program that records every keystroke made by a computer user, especially in order to gain fraudulent access to passwords and other confidential information.

 2. What is the use of a keylogger in cybersecurity?
 - Keyloggers in cybersecurity are used for ethical purposes like penetration testing, monitoring insider threats, and investigating breaches.
 They help detect data theft, improve security awareness, and monitor remote workers.